B2B payment collection: what is it and what are the problems? We’ve got a solution!

 Payment incentives and discount

 Offering incentives such as early payment discounts or rewards encourages prompt payment.
-Everyone likes to save a bit of money if they can – so it’s a win-win.
+Everyone likes to save a bit of money if they can, so it’s a win-win.
 Your customer pays slightly less, and you get your money on time, or even early.

 Collections policies and escalation procedures

-Develop clear collections policies that outline the steps to be taken when payments are overdue.
 Establish a systematic approach for escalating collection efforts, such as sending formal collection letters or engaging a collections agency if necessary.
 Define the timeline for each step and ensure compliance with applicable laws and regulations.

 The EU, in line with the LPD, has rules about interest and even provides a handy little late payment interest calculator here.
+Nonetheless, make sure late fees are transparent.

 Improve payment visibility and reconciliation